 If you or a loved one is having a stroke, call 911 immediately!

-The UF Health Shands Comprehensive Stroke Center is now part of an elite group of providers focused on quality stroke care.
-Comprehensive stroke centers are recognized as industry leaders and are responsible for setting the national agenda in expert stroke care.
+The UF Health Shands Comprehensive Stroke Center is part of an elite group of providers focused on quality stroke care.
+Comprehensive Stroke Centers are recognized as industry leaders and are responsible for setting the national agenda in expert stroke care.

 Why choose us?

 - Neuromedicine ICU

 Or, visit the UF Health Neuromedicine Hospital webpage